-Optimizing the online booking process for a startup using behavioral science
+Optimizing an online booking process

 Venku is the fastest growing marketplace to discover and book top-rated, high-quality outdoor experiences across America.
 A variety of experiences led by expert hosts can be discovered and booked through the site.